 Take a look at three separate lists, according to how the selected trees are used in landscaping such as flowering trees, shade or fall-foliage trees, and evergreen trees.

-- The Aesculus genus is known to be relatively deer-resistant.
-A good example is Aesculus parviflora, the red buckeye tree.
-The red chestnut tree (Aesculus x carnea), is a cross between that buckeye and Aesculus hippocastanum.
+- Red chestnut tree: The red chestnut tree (Aesculus x carnea) is a cross between the red buckeye tree and Aesculus hippocastanum.
 The latter is known to have toxic properties, which may account for why deer tend not to eat this plant.
-Also note that these are not true chestnut trees (that is, they do not belong to the Castanea genus; they are considered "horsechestnuts").

-- Amelanchier laevis 'Snowcloud' is a nice choice as a serviceberry to employ in your landscaping.
+- Serviceberry: Amelanchier laevis 'Snowcloud' is a nice choice as a serviceberry to employ in your landscaping.

-- Although mimosa or "silk" trees (Albizia julibrissin) are deer-resistant, they are not a good choice for landscaping in North America, where they are invasive plants.
+- Silk trees: Although mimosa or "silk" trees (Albizia julibrissin) are deer-resistant, they are not a good choice for landscaping in North America, where they are invasive plants.

-- The thorns implied in hawthorn's name may help deter deer from eating it.
+- Hawthorn trees: The thorns implied in hawthorn's name may help deter deer from eating it.